Review

 As an Amazon Associate, we earn from qualifying purchases.

 Cable trays are the backbone of any serious desk cable management system.
 Unlike boxes that hide everything, trays let you route and organize cables visibly while keeping them off your floor.
 After testing six under-desk cable trays over four weeks, we've found the best options for different needs and desk types.
+For a complete desk cable setup, you'll also want to pair your tray with adhesive cable clips to secure individual cables along routes.

 Quick Comparison